-Q. Will there be space for discussion and reflection with other participants?
+Q. Will there be a way to share discussion and reflection with other participants?

 A. Yes, I'm setting up discussion forums.
 Not everyone will want that, but I think those who join a discussion group will get the most out of the class.
-If participation is large we can divide into smaller discussion groups.
+(If necessary we can divide into smaller discussion groups.)

 Q. How much time will I need to put into this?